Signals and Reload

 kill -TERM $(pidof pg_doorman)

-- Logs how many clients are still in transactions.
+pg_doorman logs how many clients are still in transactions and exits.

 Binary upgrade (SIGUSR2)